emredagli/physics-constants-explorer/research/README.md

 R2 is the result that we have found the previous attempt.

-If we would have measured the numerical value of G more precisely, maybe we would have been able to eliminate some of these results.
+If we would have a more precise numerical value of G, maybe we would have been able to eliminate some of these results.

 At this point, I think that it does not make much sense to make explorations using the program for the Newtonian Constant of Gravitation (G), which has only 6 significant digits.